-Please note if you are a provider registered with CQC, and with premises located in England, CQC is the relevant regulatory body for patient safety matters
+Please note if you are a provider registered with the Care Quality Commission (CQC), and with premises located in England, they are the relevant regulatory body for patient safety matters.
+You can find guidance on the Care Quality Commission website.

 Managing these different needs can sometimes present unique and complex situations which can, if not effectively managed, result in serious harm to employees, people using care services and others.
 The typical hazards include:

-Whilst specific hazards to people using care services may also include:
+Specific hazards to people using care services may also include:

-• the common risks to everyone on the premises, for example, risks from legionella, asbestos, electrical equipment and transport
+- the common risks to everyone on the premises, for example, risks from legionella, asbestos, electrical equipment and transport

-• the common risks to people using services, for example, from falls from height or scalding.
-Whilst you may have some individuals who are not at risk you must implement measures to prevent harm to the most vulnerable
+- the common risks to people using services, for example, from falls from height or scalding.
+Whilst you may have some individuals who are not at risk, you must implement measures to prevent harm to the most vulnerable

-• the individual risks to particular staff, for example expectant mothers and young workers
+- the individual risks to particular staff, for example expectant mothers and young workers

-• the individual risks to particular people using services, for example the risk of an individual falling out of bed, or needing help to safely mobilise
+- the individual risks to particular people using services, for example the risk of an individual falling out of bed, or needing help to safely mobilise

-When considering the individual risks for particular people using a service, you must also bear in mind that health and social care is regulated by other organisations who may expect some form of care assessment.
-Usually the health and safety risks identified for the individual will be recorded as part of this 'care assessment' or 'support plan'.
+When considering the individual risks for particular people using a service, you must also bear in mind that how health and social care is regulated means other organisations may expect some form of care assessment.

 Making sensible risk assessment decisions